Gucci bag murder: Witness saw masked men attack a man with a machete

 Ms Holland told the court that the sounds coming from inside the car made it sound like they were quite "agitated" and that the voice of the driver sounded "quite young".

-A second witness, Matthew Buckley, who told the court he was a friend of Mr O'Connor, said he saw a "purple-blue" Ford Fiesta ST with a loud exhaust twice that evening.
+A second witness, who cannot be named for legal reasons, told the court he was a friend of Mr O'Connor, said he saw a "purple-blue" Ford Fiesta ST with a loud exhaust twice that evening.

 On the first occasion, it passed him near the intersection of Chepstow at Ringhill Road, and he told the court the car slowed down so that the passengers could get a closer to look at him.